wwoods/seriousjs/README.md

 A simple syntax for a complicated world.

+There is an interactive interpreter available at: http://wwoods.github.io/seriousjs

 ## Motivation

 Feel free to skip to the bottom if you like - but a lot of people will ask